ggiamarchi/vagrant-openstack-provider/README.md

 ### CentOS / RHEL (sudo: sorry, you must have a tty to run sudo)

-The default configuration of the RHEL family of Linux distrobutions requires a tty in order to run sudo.
+The default configuration of the RHEL family of Linux distributions requires a tty in order to run sudo.
 Vagrant does not connect with a tty by default, so you may experience the error:
 > sudo: sorry, you must have a tty to run sudo

 The best way to take deal with this error is to upgrade to Vagrant 1.4 or later, and enable: